raytheonbbn/parliament/jena/OntologyBundle/README.md

 - The human-readable ontology file is serialized with the most friendly formatting options to make it as readable as possible.

+## Preparation of the Machine-Readable Ontology

-The machine-readable ontology file has two additional changes applied to prepare it to be used in a running software system.
+The machine-readable ontology file applies two additional changes to the human-readable file to prepare it to be used in a running software system.

 First, values for a variety of annotation properties whose purpose is documentation are deleted, since these are rarely used at run time.
 Note that